 The BH&J Index is an open source real estate market sensor that is freely available to consumers.
 The index is a “horserace” between homeownership with equity buildup and renting a comparable property while reinvesting rent differentials (the difference between the cost of homeownership and the cost of renting) in a portfolio of stocks and bonds.
 The simple question is which strategy creates more wealth.
 Beracha and Johnson (2012) outlines the methodology for producing the index.[iv]

 By default, BH&J is an equilibrium model between renting and owning.
 Thus, the index scores provide evidence of pressure on the demand for homeownership.
 The index is standardized with scores ranging between +1 and -1.
 Scores approaching +1 indicate extreme downward pressure on the demand for homeownership.
-Historically, pricing downturns follow extremely high BH&J scores.
+Typically, pricing downturns follow historically high BH&J scores.
 Index scores approaching -1 suggest significant upward pressure on the demand for homeownership.
-Typically, pricing upturns follow extremely low BH&J scores.
+Typically, pricing upturns follow historically low BH&J scores.
 Scores hovering near zero tend to indicate minimal to no abnormal pressure on the demand for homeownership.

 Palm Beach County property transactions are embedded in the metro Miami BH&J Index, which is used here to estimate the pressure on the demand for homeownership in the county.
 Currently, the area has a BH&J score of .28.
 This score, like the area’s degree of overpricing, should draw the attention of potential purchasers in the county as it indicates moderate downward pressure on the demand for homeownership.
 By way of comparison, the area’s BH&J score at the peak of the last cycle was 1.00.
 Figure 2 provides a look at BH&J scores for the area from 1982 through today.